The largest golf resorts in the world have an overwhelming American flavor.

 Comment: Despite the Chinese government's reluctance to embrace the game, Mission Hills appears to have staying power.
 Golf Digest has ranked the Olazabal and Norman courses among the top 10 in the country in the past.

 Editor's Notes: Fancourt Resort in South Africa and the Dorado development in Puerto Rico used to have four courses, but each closed one.
-The 90 holes at Bethpage State Park and the 12 regulation courses and 36 executive courses of The Villages in central Florida were not considered.
+The 90 holes at Bethpage State Park, the 81 holes (63 open to the public) of the Gunsan Country Club in South Korea and the 12 regulation courses and 36 executive courses of The Villages in central Florida were not considered.